Top 5 reasons people walk the Camino de Santiago

 I was recently interviewed on the radio about our company, Hike the Way.
-The interviewer was great and asked a lot of interesting logistical questions about the Camino.
-At the end of the interview he asked me why do people walk the Camino?
-And that’s such a great question!
-So here are the top five reasons people walk the Camino de Santiago.
+The interviewer was great and after we discussed some of the logistics of the trip, he asked me one question that deeply resonated within me: "Why do people walk the Camino?"
+I thought it would be interesting to share my thoughts with on this article about the top five reasons people walk the Camino de Santiago, so here we go:

 1. Spiritual Reasons

-If you decide you’d like to walk the Camino for spiritual reasons, again not necessarily religious, and you complete at least the last 100km of a Camino route ending in Santiago, you are eligible for a Compostela.
-And if you are Catholic and walk during a Holy Year, such as 2021, you can earn a plenary indulgence from the Church.
+If you decide you’d like to walk the Camino for spiritual reasons - regardless of your specific beliefs - and you complete at least the last 100km of any Camino route ending in Santiago, you are eligible for the Compostela certificate.
+Catholics that walk during a Holy Year can earn a plenary indulgence (forgiveness of all sins) from the Church.
+It is for this reason that Holy Years tend to concentrate higher numbers of pilgrims on the trail.

 2. Exercise and well-being

-Another popular reason to walk the Camino is for the physical effort and challenge the Camino provides.
+For many, the Camino is a physical challenge as walking is a fantastic way to improve their exercise.
 Even though experienced hikers and backpackers walk the Camino every year, the majority of people have little to no experience in walking long distances over many days.
-One of the exciting parts of the Camino is getting ready to take on this challenge and instantly becoming part of a community.
+One of the exciting parts of the Camino is getting ready to take on this new challenge.

-A popular saying is “Your Camino begins when you sign up”.
-So even if you’re not walking until a year from now, your Camino has already begun.
-You begin to research what shoes to bring, how to train, learning about what you should pack and practicing walking with a backpack.
-You are already doing research on Facebook and reading blogs about the Camino.
-You are now part of an exclusive group of Camino walkers and this helps you prepare for your journey and stay motivated.
+A popular saying is “Your Camino begins when you book it”.
+So even if you’re not walking until a year from now, your Camino journey has already begun.
+You'll soon find yourself researching what shoes to bring, how to train, learning about what you should pack and practicing walks with a backpack.
+You'll soon be doing research on Facebook and reading blogs about the Camino.
+Before you know it, you'll feel part of the close-knit community of Camino walkers.

-There’s a saying that says, “Don’t walk a Camino before your Camino”.
-Meaning, don’t train super hard everyday in preparation for something that you need to really experience to understand.
+You don't need to train everyday in preparation for el Camino.
+While I recommend going out on walks to train and get a measure of your abilities, the real journey begins on the actual Camino trail, where you’ll learn to pace yourself and grow stronger with each day.
+The Camino is something that you need to really experience to understand.
 Part of the journey is pushing yourself and seeing how your body adapts and watching yourself as you get stronger and more confident.

 3. Adventure

-Booking accommodations ahead of time is a great idea if you’re traveling during a busy month or Holy Year, because there are no Holiday Inns or chain hotels.
-There are no McDonalds, no fast food, and probably not much that you will find familiar.
+Booking accommodations ahead of time is a great idea, as the Camino lacks chain hotels or fast food outlets—offering instead local cafés and family-run inns, each filled with character and history.
 There is also no service or Wi-Fi on many of the paths (hotels do have Wi-Fi), so you are trusting that “the Camino will provide”.

-Small villages still have 4 houses and a stone church, you can still pet donkeys along the road and your hotel is run by the 3rd generation of the original family who built the place.
-Stepping onto the Camino is stepping back in time and an adventure that has waited for them forever; a pilgrimage that has a history of over a thousand years.
+The smallest villages have just a few houses and perhaps a stone church, you can still pet donkeys along the road and your hotel might be ran by the 3rd generation of the family who built the place.
+Stepping onto the Camino is stepping back in time and finding yourself immersed in pilgrimage that has a history of over a thousand years.

 4. Disconnect to Reconnect